CloudLabsAI-Azure/Github-Copilot/Labfiles/GitHubCopilot-Accessibility.md

 1. Copy the **How to fix** part, with the given **Snippet** and navigate back to your vs code.

-1. Click on the GitHub Copilot Chat window, paste your **How to fix** and **Snippet** part by adding a given prompt below and click on enter.
+1. Click on the GitHub Copilot Chat window, paste your **How to fix** and **Snippet** part by adding a given prompt below, and click on enter.

    ```
    fix the link-in-text-block issue for